Wheel Finishes: Diamond Cut Alloy Wheels and Repairwheelspecialist2020-07-29T08:03:22+00:00

 If the damage to the wheel covers only a small to medium portion of the wheel, cosmetic repair can be used to blend the damaged area back into the rest of the wheel.
 The wheel is carefully prepared and then the damage is removed with sanding media or metal fillers.
 The profile is then sanded to match the rest of the wheel, before it is covered with a colour-matched wet paint to hide any discernible edge.
 The alloy is then sealed with a lacquer to ensure the longevity of the repair.

-CORONAVIRUS (COVID-19): The majority of our branches are open and operating a contactless process.
-You should contact your nearest branch to confirm opening hours and appointments before visiting.
+CORONAVIRUS (COVID-19): Our branches are fully open nationwide and operating a contactless process.
 Please familiarise yourself with our national customer policy on dealing with coronavirus.
 We look forward to seeing you and your wheels!

 Looking to get your wheels refurbished?
 Get an Instant Quote online from The Wheel Specialist...